chrisdev/ttdevops/README.md

 ==============================

 ##What

-The aim is to meetup to hack on the following:
+The aim is to hack on the following:
   * [DigitalOcean API](https://developers.digitalocean.com)
   * Migrating from once cloud servive to another
   * Setting up and using [Ansible](http://www.ansibleworks.com)